abu-nasim-lomani/MiniAccountManagement/README.md

 # Mini Account Management System

 A full-featured, professional mini accounting application developed using ASP.NET Core Razor Pages and a Stored-Procedure-Only database approach.
-This project demonstrates a robust architecture following SOLID principles and the Repository Pattern, featuring a secure, role-based user management system and a dynamic, interactive user interface.
+This project demonstrates a robust architecture following the Repository Pattern, featuring a secure, role-based user management system and a dynamic, interactive user interface.

 ##
 ### https://mdabunasim-001-site1.qtempurl.com/